Biden set to accept more refugees after years of Trump restrictions

 “It’s going to take time to rebuild what has been so badly damaged,” Biden said.
 “But that’s precisely what we’re going to do.”

-The rollback will be partly symbolic since a Maryland-based federal judge blocked the Trump order nationwide more than a year ago, a decision that was upheld in January by the 4th U.S. Circuit Court of Appeals.
+The rollback of that Trump order will be partly symbolic since a Maryland-based federal judge blocked it nationwide more than a year ago, a decision that was upheld in January by the 4th U.S. Circuit Court of Appeals.

+Biden’s order, the text of which was not immediately available, will take steps to increase U.S. capacity to process refugee applications, the fact sheet said.

+The order is expected to highlight the role of climate change in the displacement of people around the world, the people familiar with it said.

 Former President Barack Obama, whom Biden served under as vice president, set a goal of admitting 110,000 refugees in fiscal year 2017.
 But Trump cut that number by more than half after taking office months later and steadily reduced refugee admissions in each year of his presidency that followed.